Poles in Lithuania: Lithuania under Russian rule (1795–1918)

 Until the 1830s, Polish was the administrative language in the so called Western Krai, which included the territories of the Grand Duchy of Lithuania that were annexed by the Russian Empire.
-During the 19th century, Poles were the largest Christian population in Vilnius.
-They also predominated in the municipal government of the city in the earlier half of the 19th century.
+During the 19th century, Poles were the most numerous group among Vilnius' Christian inhabitants, and they also predominated in the municipal governing body in the early half of that century.
 The Polish-language university was re-established in Vilnius in 1803 and closed in 1832.
 After the 1863 uprising, public use of the Polish language and teaching it to peasants, as well as possession of Polish books by the latter became illegal.
 Notwithstanding their varied ethnic roots, the members of szlachta generally opted for Polish self-identification in the course of the 19th century.

-In the 19th century Polish culture was spreading among the lower classes of Lithuania, mainly in Dzūkija and to a lesser degree in Aukštaitija.
+In the 19th century, Polish culture spread among the lower classes of Lithuania, mainly in Dzūkija and to a lesser degree in Aukštaitija.
 Linguists distinguish between official Polish language, used in the Church and cultural activities, and colloquial language, closer to the speech of the common people.
 Inhabitants of a significant part of the Vilnius region used a variant of the Belarusian language, which was influenced mainly by Polish, referred to as "simple speech" (mowa prosta).
 It was a kind of "mixed language" serving as an interdialect of the cultural borderland.
 This language became a gateway to the progressive Slavization of the Lithuanian population.
 This led to the formation of a compact Polish language area between the Lithuanian and Belarusian language areas, with Vilnius as the center.
 The position of Vilnius as an important Polish cultural center influenced the development of national identities among Roman Catholic peasants in the region.
-The emergence of the Lithuanian national movement in the 1880s slowed down the process of Polonization of the ethnically Lithuanian population, but also cemented a sense of national identity among a significant portion of the Polish-speaking Lithuanian population.
+The Lithuanian National Revival began in the 19th century as a self-defence reaction to the Polonization and by the 1880s started slowing down the process of Polonization of the ethnically Lithuanian population, but also cemented a sense of national identity among a significant portion of the Polish-speaking Lithuanian population.
 The feeling of a two-tier Lithuanian-Polish national identity, present throughout the period, had to give way to a clear national declaration.